onflow/flow-go/CONTRIBUTING.md

 ### Go Style Guide

-The majority of this project is written Go.
+The majority of this project is written in Go.

 We try to follow the coding guidelines from the Go community.